cais-lab/revelionn/README.md

 *  M. de Sousa Ribeiro and J. Leite, “Aligning Artificial Neural Networks and Ontologies towards Explainable AI,” in 35th AAAI Conference on Artificial Intelligence, AAAI 2021, May 2021, vol. 6A, no. 6, pp. 4932–4940. doi: [10.1609/aaai.v35i6.16626](https://doi.org/10.1609/aaai.v35i6.16626).

+The RevelioNN library was presented in the following paper:

+* A. Agafonov and A. Ponomarev, “RevelioNN: Retrospective Extraction of Visual and Logical Insights for Ontology-Based Interpretation of Neural Networks,” Conf.
+Open Innov.
+Assoc.
+Fruct, pp. 3–9, 2023, doi: [10.23919/fruct60429.2023.10328156](https://doi.org/10.23919/FRUCT60429.2023.10328156).
 ## How the library works
 The convolutional neural network, whose predictions need to be explained, is called “main” network.
 When an image is passed through it, the output is a probability of some target class, which at the same time is a concept of ontology.